Mehhstack/victron-monitoring-platform/README.md

 - All data is stored on-site in InfluxDB
 - Grafana dashboards remain fully accessible on the local network
 - Alerting continues to function regardless of internet connectivity
-- You are never dependent on a third-party uptime to monitor your own infrastructure
+- You are never dependent on a third-party uptime to monitor your own infrastructure on the Raspberry Pi

 This is critical for solar sites in remote areas or where internet reliability is inconsistent.